“I'm not crazy about them.”

 You are out shopping with your girlfriend.
 She asks you what you think of a pair of shoes that she likes.
-You don't like them very much.
-You say:
+You say this because you don't like them very much.

 I'm not crazy about them.

 When you say you're "crazy about" something, it means that you really, really like it: